Azure/azure-mobile-services/README.md

 When you build the solution the output is written to the  ```/azure-mobile-services/sdk/windows/bin``` folder.
 To reference the SDK from a C# Windows Store application, use the dll located at
  ```/azure-mobile-services/sdk/windows/bin/{Flavor}/Windows 8/Managed/Microsoft.WindowsAzure.MobileServices.Managed.dll``` (where {Flavor} is Debug or Release).

+## Sample Application: Doto

+Doto is a simple, social todo list application that demonstrates the features of Windows Azure Mobile Services.
+You can find doto under ```/azure-mobile-services/samples/doto```.

 ## Need Help?

 Be sure to check out the Mobile Services [Developer Forum](http://social.msdn.microsoft.com/Forums/en-US/azuremobile/) if you are having trouble.
 The Mobile Services product team actively monitors the forum and will be more than happy to assist you.